 - how quickly you need advice

-If you want advice on how to reduce damage to protected sites or species, you’ll pay £110 per hour.
+If you want advice on how to avoid damage to protected sites or species, you’ll pay £110 per hour.

 If you want a meeting, you’ll pay:

 - £500 per adviser for a 90 minute meeting: at your site, a Natural England office or using a conference call